 Rants ...
 Raves ...
 CV ...
 Sites ...
 Articles ...
 Readings ...
 Snaps ...
 Resources

 I have one wife and four children.
 Alison used to work as Head of the Home Economics Dept, craft tutor and Form Mistress, but has now retired.
-Oliver got a degree in genetics at Durham and is currently involved with TigerSpike, squash and the Good Life in Singapore.
+Oliver got a degree in genetics at Durham and was part of the phenomenom that became TigerSpike, enjoyed squash and the Good Life in Singapore now heading back to Oz.
 Matthew collected lots of merits & distinctions for doing Sports Science at Wakefield College and has got a degree from Birmingham University.
-Now he is head-hunting and acting as a Careers Consultant in Sydney!
+Now he is Adobeing (also in Sydney)!

-Jessica got her Sports Science degree in Edinburgh and is now a teacher too - at Spen Valley Academy.
+Jessica got her Sports Science degree in Edinburgh and is now a teacher too - at Rodillian Academy.
 Sean qualified as a Civil Engineer at Leeds Uni and then spent a year as a surf instructor on the Flowrider at Xscape.
-He is now on the wave in Singapore after demolishing one of the biggest Combine Harvesters I have ever seen in Oz!
+He is now on the wave in Thailand (via the wave in Singapore) on his way to Oz with a one year working visa.
 At the moment, sitting on the seashore at Galway

 with the children is a very highly rated activity.
 We